Get your home ready for spring using these simple steps

 - Give your home a good clean.
 There’s no easy way to do this, other than hiring a cleaning service, so put aside a few hours to get this done and green clean your home.

-- Declutter your home.
+- Declutter.
 This can be hard, but it can also be a freeing experience.
-Essentially it comes down to finding a proper home for the things piled around the house – or going the final step and getting rid of them.
-If you collect knick-knacks, dolls etc., consider having a few out on display at a time and rotating through your collection every few months.
+Essentially it comes down to finding a proper home for the things overflowing around the house – or taking the final step and letting them go..
+If you collect knick-knacks, dolls etc., consider having a few on display at a time and rotating through your collection every few months.

 - Look around for repairs and updates you’ve been meaning to make.
 Do the ones you can fix yourself and assess how affordable it is to have someone else do the rest.
 Easy fixes include:

 - testing smoke alarms and carbon monoxide detectors

 - Inspect the gutters and drains for clogging.
 A wet winter is a great time for moss to grow, and for the wind to blow in more leaves, small branches, and unexpected surprises.

 - Give your windows a good cleaning.
 At the same time, check for loose caulking and damage to screens.
 Repair if necessary.

 - Clear the outside dryer vent.
 This should be done by a professional.

 - Power-wash the driveway, walkways, and other places where moss is getting a foothold, like fences, paved walkways, and siding.